Robert-Hughes/rjrssync/README.md

 * Testing for ssh launching/copying/deploying stuff
 * Testing for sync logic, including between different combinations of windows and linux, remote and local etc.
    - Exclude filters
+* Test for --dry-run
 * Progress bar
 * Format total bytes and total files etc. with commas, or GB, MB etc.
 * Create destination root if it doesn't exist?
 * Only show histograms based on an argument, to avoid cluttering the output?
 * Sometimes remote processes are left orphaned, preventing new ones from listening on the same port
 * Set up github actions to run tests
+* How to handle when the user specifies a file rather than folder on one or both sides (or a symlink?)
+* --no-encryption option, might be faster?

 Idea for filters, with re-usable "functions":
 ===============